A dynamical characterization of acylindrically hyperbolic groups: Gromov Hyperbolic spaces

-We say $S$ is a $\delta$\textit{-hyperbolic space} if geodesic triangles in $S$ are all $\delta$-slim. $S$ is called a \textit{Gromov hyperbolic space} if it is $\delta$-hyperbolic for some $\delta\geqslant 0$.
-Gromov hyperbolic spaces generalize notions such as simplicial trees and complete simply connected Riemannian manifolds with constant negative sectional curvature while preserving most of the interesing properties \cite{BH,hyperbolic space}
+We say that $(S,d)$ is a $\delta$\textit{-hyperbolic space} if geodesic triangles in $S$ are all $\delta$-slim. $(S,d)$ is called a \textit{Gromov hyperbolic space} if it is $\delta$-hyperbolic for some $\delta\geqslant 0$.
+Gromov hyperbolic spaces generalize notions such as simplicial trees and complete simply connected Riemannian manifolds with constant negative sectional curvature while preserving most of the interesing properties (see Bridson-Haefliger \cite{BH}, V\"ais\"al\"a \cite{hyperbolic space}).

-\textbf{Some notations:} We use $(S,d)$ to denote a space $S$ with metric $d$.
-If the metric $d$ is unnecessary or well-understood, we will omit it and write $S$ for a metric space $S$.
-For every $x\in S$ and $r>0$, we will use $B_S(x,r)$ to denote the open ball in $S$ with $x$ as its center and $r$ as its radius.
-If the space $S$ is well-understood, we will write briefly $B(x,r)$ for $B_S(x,r)$.
+\textbf{Some notations:} When one refers to a metric space $(S,d)$, usually there is no ambiguity of the metric $d$ once the underlying space $S$ is clarify.
+Thus, we will omit the metric and just use a single letter $S$ to indicate a metric space whenever there is no ambiguity of the metric.
+Also, for every $x\in S$ and $r>0$, we will use $B_S(x,r)$ to denote the open ball in $S$ with $x$ as its center and $r$ as its radius.

 \begin{remark} In literature, properness is often part of the definition of a Gromov hyperbolic space.
-However, in this article, we do not assume that a Gromov hyperbolic space $S$ is proper, i.e. some closed balls of $S$ might not be compact. \end{remark}
+However, in this article, we do not assume that a Gromov hyperbolic space $S$ is proper, i.e., some closed balls of $S$ might not be compact. \end{remark}

 We will use the notation $[s,t]$ to denote a geodesic segment between two points $s,t\in S$.
 Note that such a geodesic may not be unique.
 Thus, by $[s,t]$, we mean that we choose one geodesic between $s,t\in S$ and $[s,t]$ will only denote this chosen geodesic.
 We might specify our choice if necessary, but in most cases we will not do so and just choose an arbitrary geodesic implicitly.